-This advanced TMOS E-FET is designed to withstand high energy in the avalanche and commutation modes.
-The new energy efficient design also offers a drain-to-source diode with a fast recovery time.
-Designed for low voltage, high speed switching applications in power supplies, converters and PWM motor controls, these devices are particularly well suited for bridge circuits where diode speed and commutating safe operating areas are critical and offer additional safety margin against unexpected voltage transients.
+This Power MOSFET is designed to withstand high energy in the avalanche and commutation modes.
+Designed for low voltage, high speed switching applications in power supplies, converters and power motor controls, these devices are particularly well suited for bridge circuits where diode speed and commutating safe operating areas are critical and offer additional safety margin against unexpected voltage transients.